Wednesday, December 31, 2025

 There is a specific kind of heartbreak that belongs only to travelers: Finding the perfect restaurant on your very last day.

-I checked out at 10:00 AM, intending to be loyal.
-For three days, I have eaten noodle soup at the same spot.
-I was a regular.
-I was committed.
-But wandering aimlessly to kill time, I saw it—a shop right around the corner serving the same soup, at the same price, but with a mountain of fresh vegetables.
+But while wandering aimlessly to kill time, I saw it—a shop right around the corner serving the same soup, at the same price, but with a mountain of fresh vegetables.

 I stood there, staring at the greens, feeling a pang of betrayal.
 If I had found this place on Day 1, I would be 50% noodle and 50% healthy vitamin by now.
+Instead, I’ve been eating carbs and loyalty.

 The Man with the Extra Rice

-I spent my final hours in Da Lat in "lazy mode" at the bus station, nursing one last Salted Coffee—my farewell toast to the city.
-I sat there, typing on my phone, watching the world go by, wearing my invisible "Tourist Shield."
+I sat there, typing on my phone, wearing my invisible "Tourist Shield."
 You know the one.
 It’s that armor we wear that says, Don't scam me.
 Don't talk to me.
 I know what you want.

-And then, Da Lat dismantled my shield with a styrofoam box.
+And then, Da Lat dismantled my shield with a Styrofoam box.

 "That looks amazing," I said.
 "Where did you get it?"